-Healthy Schools is the touchstone in this plan.
+Healthy Schools is CTR's touchstone in this plan.
 Healthy schools promote the spiritual, emotional, social, intellectual, and physical wellness of staff and students.
-Our Healthy Schools will focus on both recovery from the pandemic and a return to our normal levels of excellence in all areas.
+Our Healthy Schools will continue to be an ongoing focus as we support students in becoming strong and resilient.